KevinWorkman/HappyCoding/blog/_posts/2016-10-17-twitter-cards-and-open-graph.md

 If you think this sounds like a lot of rigmarole for a tiny feature, then I mostly agree with you.
 A big part of me has trouble caring about this sort of thing.
 I got the site working, so who cares what it looks like?
 Who is even going to notice whether the links have thumbnails or not?
 The answer is that even though nobody will really notice little things like this, people do care (even if just on a subconscious level).

 By that I mean, the little stuff adds up.
-Even if you don't **notice** which font a website uses, you'll **care** if the font isn't quite right.
+Even if you don't **notice** which font a website uses, you'll **care** if the font isn't quite right (note to self: remember to spend time obesessing over whether the font is quite right or not).
 You might not even know that you care, you'll just "feel" like you don't really like the website.
 That can be frustrating for programmers like me who aren't artists and have to rely on [programmer art](https://en.wikipedia.org/wiki/Programmer_art) for everything, because we'd rather spend our time on the interesting bits instead of making it look nice.

 The problem is that if you don't make it look nice, people assume that the interesting bits are crappy too.
 A smarter guy than me (hi Mr. B) described this as "signalling low quality" which is probably a better way to say it.
 The funny thing is that I'm not sure there's a way to signal high quality: people don't notice when everything looks good, they just notice when it looks bad.
 So you end up spending a lot of time on stuff that, hopefully, nobody will even notice!